 To create the box effect, another horizontal batten is nailed 12 inches below the top one.
 You could do all the vertical boards first if you wanted to, but then your horizontal “box” cuts would have to be really perfect to avoid gaps, so this is a better way to do it.

-Using a brad nail gun is the quickest way to install board and batten but a regular hammer and nails works too
+A man using a nail gun.
+This is the quickest way to install board and batten but a regular hammer and nails works too

 We repeated the process for the entire wall, spacing the vertical battens every foot.
 When trying to figure out how far apart to space the vertical pieces, we first measured the width of the wall.
 Taking the width of each board into account, we divided the space up as equally as we could.
 The result 4 sections that were 12 inches apart with the last section being an inch smaller (but that’s ok!).